Gabriel Moreno Player Props: Diamondbacks vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff ranks 24th in the league with a collective 8.1 strikeouts per nine innings.
+- The pitching staff for the Marlins has a collective 8.1 K/9, which ranks 25th in MLB.

-- The Marlins have a 5.09 team ERA that ranks 23rd among all MLB pitching staffs.
+- The Marlins have the 20th-ranked team ERA among all MLB pitching staffs (4.79).

-- The Marlins rank 18th in baseball in home runs allowed (16 total, 1.2 per game).
+- Marlins pitchers combine to give up 16 total home runs at a rate of 1.1 per game (to rank 15th in the league).

-- Rogers (0-2) gets the start for the Marlins, his third of the season.
+- The Marlins will look to Garrett (0-0) in his second start this season.

-- The left-hander last appeared on Saturday against the New York Mets, when he went 4 2/3 innings, allowing three earned runs while giving up four hits.
+- His most recent appearance came on Sunday against the New York Mets, when the lefty tossed 4 2/3 innings, surrendering two earned runs while allowing nine hits.

 © 2023 Data Skrive.
 All rights reserved.